sofro1988/rock-scissors-paper/README.md

 # rock-scissors-paper
-V2 of the classical game rock-scissors-paper
+V2.1 of the classical game Rock Scissors Paper
 5 rounds. try to do your best to defeat the computer